The History of Oheb Shalom Congregation

 Following the retirement of Cantor Mills, Cantor Henry Rosenblum served from 1978 to 1987.
 He started the Oheb Shalom Chorale, reintroduced Eastern European traditional music into the service, expanded congregational participation in services, promoted the concept of a family service, and built on the musical heritage of his predecessors.

 Continuing its egalitarian tradition, Cantor Erica Lippitz, one of the first two women invested as a cantor by the Cantorial School of the Jewish Theological Seminary, was chosen to be cantor in 1987.
-During over twenty years at Oheb Shalom, she has expanded the work of the Chorale, established Chai Notes, a choral group for the school age population, with other area cantors created Kol Dodi, a community choral group, and she continues to perform with the singing group Beged Kefet.
+During over thirty years at Oheb Shalom, she has expanded the work of the Chorale, established Chai Notes, a choral group for the school age population, with other area cantors created Kol Dodi, a community choral group, and she continues to perform with the singing group Beged Kefet.
 With her leadership and enthusiasm, joyous music is an integral part of services at Oheb Shalom.

 In 1991 Rabbi John S. Schechter became Assistant Rabbi and assumed the role of interim Rabbi upon Rabbi Shapiro’s death.
 He led a stricken congregation through a difficult time.
 He was succeeded by Rabbi Lawrence Troster who served for four years.